All Episodes

 Nothing.

-And um, so we don't know.
+And so we don't know.

-Now, I believe that uh if this is like every other thing in the world, the people who have a anti-Israel bent will say, Scott, you fool.
+Now, I believe that if this is like every other thing in the world, the people who have an anti-Israel bent will say, Scott, you fool, that's obviously a false flag.

-You know, either way, it's terrible.
+Either way, it's terrible.

-So if you think that there's there's one story that makes them look good, but another story that doesn't, that's not happening.
+So if you think that there's one story that makes them look good, but another story that doesn't, that's not happening.

-No, there are two stories that make them look like terrible, or at least you know, the military who happened to be operating in that specific area, not the whole country, of course.
+No, there are two stories that make them look like terrible, or at least, you know, the military who happened to be operating in that specific area, not the whole country, of course.

 So I don't know.

-Uh so you that that's your context.
+So that's your context.

-Do you think uh Jimmy Dore is correct that Israel would do a false flag attack, given that there's always some chance they get caught, because if you're doing any kind of sneaky stuff, you can never really be sure if everybody is on your side that's in on the plot and that nobody's listening to your digital communications.
+Because if you're doing any kind of sneaky stuff, you can never really be sure if everybody is on your side that's in on the plot and that nobody's listening to your digital communications.

 Can you imagine Israel doing a false flag while Trump is president and getting caught?